I am a mom of two awesome children who teach me more than I ever thought possible. I love writing, exercise, movies, and LGBT advocacy.

-Psychologists have been saying for years that one's sexuality and gender is part of each person's individual makeup, and now, in what was a private conversation between Pope Francis and Juan Carlos Cruz, the main whistleblower in the Chilean church's sex abuse and cover up scandal, it would seem that the Catholic church (or at least His Holiness) is in agreement.
+Psychologists have been saying for years that one's sexuality and gender is part of each person's individual makeup, and in 2018, in what was a private conversation between Pope Francis and Juan Carlos Cruz, the main whistleblower in the Chilean church's sex abuse and cover-up scandal, it would seem that the Catholic church (or at least His Holiness) is in agreement.

-Cruz met with Pope Francis at the Vatican, and the two discussed how Chilean priests had used Cruz's sexual orientation as a weapon against him when they were assaulting him.
+Cruz met with Pope Francis at the Vatican in April 2018, and the two discussed how Chilean priests had used Cruz's sexual orientation as a weapon against him when they were assaulting him.
 According to NBC News, Cruz said that the Pope told him that "the pope loves you this way.
-God made you like this and he loves you.”
+God made you like this, and he loves you.”

 While the Vatican routinely refuses to comment on the Pope's private conversations, the remarks are a telling way in which Pope Francis is molding the Catholic Church into the modern era.
 In 2013, Pope Francis told the press, "Who am I to judge?" when questioned about how he would act as a confessor to a gay person, and according to National Catholic Reporter, he went on to say this: